FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 Jim and Mike are beginning work on the GMN adapter; next meeting 1 May.

-#7 Updated by Laura Moyers almost 5 years ago
+#7 Updated by Laura Moyers over 5 years ago

 Jim provided this status update 22 June:

 I just wanted to provide a status update to the whole group.
 Mike and Monica have been making headway on the URL endpoints and setting up our adapter, and will be having another round of work very soon.
 I don’t think we need to set up call immediately, I am hopeful that we will have something workable to show before the July 4 holiday, after which it would be great to talk again.

 There was a bit of a problem getting access to the FEMC endpoints earlier in the month, but Monica and Mike/Jim were able to sort this out.

 #13 Updated by Laura Moyers about 5 years ago

 Removed poorly formatted MNDD, added updated MNDD.